NoemiVergopolan/page/content/authors/admin/_index.md

 ---
 My research aims to aid water resource decision-making by improving monitoring and forecasting of hydrological hazards and their impacts from global to local spatial scales.
 To this aim, I work developing scalable solutions for high-resolution hydrological predictions by leveraging satellite remote sensing, land surface modeling, machine learning, data fusion, and high-performance computing.

-I obtained a PhD in Civil and Environmental Engineering from Princeton University.
-Currently, I am a Postdoctoral Research Associate at the [Atmospheric and Ocean Science Program](https://aos.princeton.edu/) at Princeton University working on Earth System Modeling at the [NOAA](https://www.noaa.gov/) [Geophysical Fluid Dynamics Laboratory](https://www.gfdl.noaa.gov/).
+I obtained a PhD in Civil and Environmental Engineering from Princeton University working with Prof. Eric F. Wood and Prof. Justin Sheffield.
+Currently, I am a Postdoctoral Research Associate at the Princeton University [Atmospheric and Ocean Science Program](https://aos.princeton.edu/) and [NOAA](https://www.noaa.gov/) [Geophysical Fluid Dynamics Laboratory](https://www.gfdl.noaa.gov/) working with Dr. Elena Shevliakova on Earth System Modeling and satellite data assimialtion.

 Learn more about my interests in [research](#research) and [publications](publication).